-In addition to providing the basic trust terminology, this course discusses the concepts and ideas that comprise the various trust functions and translates them into workable procedures.
+It will also introduce color as an element in drawing using the functions and translates them into workable procedures.
 They include: the types of securities handled by a trust department, the kinds of investments typically made with trust account assets, why securities are owned, and how they are traded; the role and functions of the various participants in the securities industry; the responsibilities inherent in the fiduciary and agency relationships that a trust department has with its customers; the laws and regulations that define and circumscribe trust activities; the concepts of trust accounting and functions performed by a trust department; the internal controls, record keeping, and reporting requirements necessary in trust activities.
 (TBA)